-In my opinion, academic research is a call for creativity.
+In my opinion, research is a call for creativity.
 It is an opportunity to wade into uncharted territory and unearth narratives previously unknown and impact not seen.
-My works reflect my interest in identifying policy and program effects.
+My work reflect my passion for evaluating policy and program effects.

 1. A Case Study of Corporate Social Responsibility impact on sustainable development at the Bisha mine in Eritrea.